AdobeDocs/creative-cloud-enterprise-learn.en/help/3di/overview-3di.md

     <div>
    <a href="../cce/assets/VisualizeyourProductinaRealisticEnvironment.pdf"><strong>Visualize your Product in a Realistic Environment (PDF)</strong></a>
     </div>
-    <em>When you want to see how your products will look in the real world, Adobe Dimension is your go-to app</em>
+    <em>When you want to see how your products will look in the real world, Adobe [!DNL Dimension] is your go-to app</em>
     <br>
   </td>
 </tr>